-3. Plagiarism
+Plagiarism

 Plagiarism is presenting work that is not your own work without acknowledging that it is not your own work.
-If the school suspects that work is plagiarised then it reserves the right not to submit that work to the awarding body, or to report the suspicions to the awarding body for their consideration.
-Students should always ensure that they credit the work of others and make sure that they do not copy from another student or internet source.
-Students not be tempted to steal another candidate's work.
+If the school suspects that your work is plagiarised then it reserves the right not to submit that work to the awarding body, or to report the suspicions to the awarding body for their consideration.
+Always ensure that you credit the work of others and make sure you do not copy from another student or internet source.
+Do not be tempted to steal another candidate's work.

-If the school suspects that work is plagiarised prior to a student signing a declaration to state that the work is their own then they may be given a mark of 0.
-The centre may provide the student with the opportunity to complete a new piece of work under strict supervision, if this is deemed acceptable by the awarding body and the centre is able to provide the necessary arrangements.
-If the centre has reason to believe that work submitted is not belonging to that student then the centre is not able to accept this as a valid piece of work and the work cannot be submitted to the awarding body.
-The student will be permitted to present evidence to demonstrate that the centre's suspicions are incorrect and you will be able appeal as per the school examination policy. (available on request from the Examinations Officer).
+If the school suspects that your work is plagiarised prior to your signing of a declaration to state that the work is your own then you may be given a mark of 0.
+The centre may provide you with the opportunity to complete a new piece of work under strict supervision, if this is deemed acceptable by the awarding body and the centre is able to provide the necessary arrangements.
+If the centre has reason to believe that work submitted is not your own then the centre is not able to accept this as a valid piece of work and the work cannot be submitted to the awarding body.
+You will be permitted to present evidence to demonstrate that the centre's suspicions are incorrect and you will be able appeal as per the Policy for Reviews of marking - centre assess marks (available on request from the Examinations Officer and displayed on the examinations notice board and website.)

-If irregularities are identified by either the centre or the examiner/moderator subsequent to the signing of an authentication statement then the awarding body must be informed by the centre and a full malpractice investigation conducted.
+If irregularities are identified by either the centre or the examiner/moderator subsequent to your signing an authentication statement then the awarding body must be informed by the centre and a full malpractice investigation conducted.
 If the breach of regulations is upheld following investigation the awarding body will apply sanctions.

-4. Communication
+Communication

 Some pieces of non-examination assessment are completed under formal, exam conditions.
-If a student communicates with another candidate during these secure exam conditions, then this will be considered malpractice and the school may choose to not mark the work, or to report the behaviour to the awarding body.
-Students must make sure that they do not work collaboratively with other students when this is against regulations.
+If you communicate with another candidate during these secure exam conditions this will be considered malpractice and the school may choose to not mark your work, or to report your behaviour to the awarding body.
+Make sure that you do not work collaboratively with other students when this is against regulations.

-5. External Assessments/Examinations
+External Assessments/Examinations